phasenull/FKart-Rewritten/docs/providers/kentkart/notes.md

 is not
 /web/pathInfo

-the responses are completely differend and explains why my app wasnt working properly for the last couple days lol
+the responses are completely differend and explains why my app wasnt working properly for the last couple days